 Simple English definitions for legal terms

-Read a random definition: able seaman
+Read a random definition: founded on

 An authorization clause is a part of the Patent Act that says if someone uses or makes something that is protected by a U.S. patent, and they do it on behalf of the U.S. government with the government's permission, then the U.S. is considered the one who broke the patent law, not the person who did the action.
 If a government contractor or subcontractor does something that breaks a patent law and it is covered by the authorization clause, the only way the patent owner can get compensation is by suing the U.S. in the U.S. Claims Court.
 The authorization clause is in the second paragraph of 28 USCA § 1498(a) and is also called the consent clause.